-The Climate Action Project is a free journey allowing teachers and students aged 6-22 to collaborate on environmental topics.
+The Climate Action Project is a free 6 weeks allowing teachers and students aged 3-21 to collaborate on environmental topics.
 Over the course of six exciting weeks: they will study causes and effects of climate change and will have the opportunity to develop solutions and take action.
-Their and societies' mindsets will be changed.

-This project is supported by HH Dalai Lama, Queen Elizabeth II, Dr. Jane Goodall, UN Foundation, the Irish president and world leaders.
-During the past years it was featured by media across 45 countries including National Geographic, BBC and 40 more national media.
+This project is supported by HH Dalai Lama, Queen Elizabeth II, Dr. Jane Goodall, world leaders and Ministries of Education across 16 countries.
+During the past years the project was featured by media across 45 countries including National Geographic, BBC and CNN.

 During 6 weeks students will explore, brainstorm, discuss, create, have fun, connect, present and share their findings via weekly videos.